Enter your name to join a lobby:

 |---|---|---|

 | ⛳ Base Camp | Free | Your headquarters.
 Cannot move.
+50 HP.
 If destroyed, you lose.
-Must be placed before confirming setup. |
+Must be placed before confirming setup.
+Can be optionally fortified (see Fortify Base Camp below). |

 | ⚔️ Elite | 6 pts | Powerful melee unit.
 Gets two moves per turn — one standard move and one free extra move.
 Cannot move backward or diagonally backward from their current facing. |

 | 🏹 Archer | 3 pts | Ranged unit.
-Fires up to 2 squares along cardinal or diagonal lines.
-Cannot move and attack in the same turn. |
+Fires up to 2 squares in any direction.
+Cannot move and attack in the same turn.
+Deals 50% extra damage to Cavalry. |

 | 🐴 Cavalry | 3 pts | Fast melee unit.
 Gets two moves per turn — one standard and one free extra.
 Cannot move backward or diagonally backward.
-Facing updates between moves, so the restriction resets after the first move. |
+Facing updates between moves, so the restriction resets after the first move.
+Cannot enter Fortifications. |

 | 🤺 Infantry | 1 pt | Basic melee unit.
 One move per turn.
 Cannot move and attack in the same turn, and cannot attack after reorienting.
+Deals double damage to Archers.
 Cheap and expendable — the backbone of most armies. |

 1. BUY PHASE